mitchdavenport88/VisitJQ/README.md

 * To give people reasons to visit.
 I can do this by providing a wide range of options of what to do, where to go and where to stay to cater for a wider audience.
 * To show relevant information on my recommendations.
 This information is to be clear, informative and useful.
 * To be easily contactable.

+### Scope - Functionality

+### Scope - Content

+### Structure
+Based on the information gathered during the scope the website will just be one page, with all sections following one another.
+Basic structure of the page is as follows:
+* Fixed navigation bar at the top with links to each section of the page.
+This will be accessible at all times.
+* Body:
+    * Hero image.
+    * About section.
+Eat | Drink | Explore
+    * What to do section.
+Google Maps API.
+    * Contact.
+Email.JS.
+* Footer with social media links and copyright notice.